 Second.
 Initiating factor/trigger, trigger factor is always largely accepted a transient bacteraemia;

 Third.
-Modulating factors, a very complex varying network, consistently of innate and adaptive immunities, genetic and environmental determined (age, sex, inflammation state, hormonal secretion, glucocorticoid, epinephrine, and norepinephrine levels, together with those of pro-inflammatory cytokines including tumour necrosis factor and interleukin-1β peak during onset of the active phase, which heavily influences individual susceptibility to all infections, including Infective E).
+Modulating factors, a very complex varying network, consistently of innate and adaptive immunities, genetic and environmental determined (age, sex, inflammation state, hormonal secretion, glucocorticoid, epinephrine, and norepinephrine levels, together with those of pro-inflammatory cytokines including tumour necrosis factor and interleukin-1β peak during onset of the

 about a day’) and it is difficult to predict the personal biological response.